evolution-linux/evolution-docs/src/installation/live-images/partitions.md

 It is fine to install your system with only a large root partition, but you may create other partitions if you want.
 One helpful addition could be a separate partition for your `/home` directory.
-This way if you need to reinstall Void (or another distribution) you can save the data and configuration files in your home directory for your new system.
+This way if you need to reinstall EvolutionOS (or another distribution) you can save the data and configuration files in your home directory for your new system.